 Dr Baris Cayli Messina

 I am a social and cultural critic and a feminist because of moral and practical necessity.
 I am Senior Research Fellow at the University of Derby in the UK.
 I had Visiting Professorship and Fellowship positions at the University of Palermo, LUMSA University, University of Oxford, and Rutgers, the State University of New Jersey.
 I am also Senior Research Affiliate at the TSAS, Canadian Network for Research on Terrorism, Security and Society and RUSI.
 You will find my research interests, publications and my current works by visiting the related pages of this personal website.
 My blog page covers current social, political and cultural issues.
-You can also view the photos that I took in the 'Photograph section.
+You can also view the photos that I took in the Photography section.

 From Ottoman Rebellions to Jihadist Organizations